iAmG-r00t/blog/_posts/ctf/2018-09-06-radare-adventures-level1-crackme.md

 call    something...                  ; call while passing two arguments rdi, rsi
 ~~~

-From the above code, we can see the second function contains our string `Good password`, when I was writing this post in 2018 I had noted that I wasn't going to explain the whole code but the essential bit of the code that led us to our string.
-4years later I can explain the whole code.
-Like I even found a very quick way to solve this challenge by just reading the code.
+From the above code, we can see the second function contains our string `Good password`; when I was writing this post in 2018, I had noted that I wasn't going to explain the whole code but the essential bit of the code that led us to our string.
+4years later, I can explain the entire code.
+I even found a quick way to solve this challenge when reading the code.
 Emphasize on **keep practicing**.

 {: .text-align-center}
 ### Solving

-Because I am writting this post once more, I am going to do what I wasn't able to do last time, explain everything.
+Because I am writting this post once more, I will do what I wasn't able to do last time, explain everything.
 I believe this is a second chance so let me take advantage of it and show off.

-So the first function loads the values to variables that are later being used in the second function.
-After getting our new base pointer we can see the program is reserving space in the stack of size 0x10.
+So the first function loads the values to variables later used in the second function.
+After getting our new base pointer, we can see the program is reserving space in the stack of size 0x10.
 It then moves the value stored at variable `local_8h` to register `eax`, then adds the value at `eax` with the value stored at variable `local_4h`.
 Then moves results of the addition to the register `eax`.

-Then we proceed to multiply using the [imul](http://www.c-jump.com/CIS77/reference/ISA/DDU0094.html) instruction.
-`imul eax, eax, 0x2d` is a long hand for `imul eax, 0x2d` which takes the value stored at `eax` and multiplies it by  `0x2d` then stores the new value at register `eax`.
-The value is then moved to variable `local_ch`.
+Then we proceed to multiply using the [imul] instruction. `imul eax, eax, 0x2d` is an extended hand for `imul eax, 0x2d`, which takes the value stored at `eax` and multiplies it by  `0x2d`.
+Then holds the new value at register `eax`, which is then moved to variable `local_ch`.

 ~~~sh
 local_8h = 7